StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Stan-j0.4-v0.0.4
+This version will be kept as the Github branch Stan-j0.3-v0.0.4

 ## Whats new

 ### Version 0.0.4

-The two most important features introduced in version 0.0.4 are using Mamba to display and diagnose simulation results and the handling of NaNs in input data.
+The three most important features introduced in version 0.0.4 are:

+1. Using Mamba to display and diagnose simulation results.
+2. The handling of NaNs in input data.
+3. The ability to select which variables to extract form Stan's output .csv file.

 ### Version 0.0.3